Forestry & Forest Products

 Community & Industry

 Mackenzie is a planned community, with its industrial site located in a separate area outside of the populated town-site.
 The industrial area is served by road, rail and water transportation on Williston Lake.
 The location also ensures industrial noise and air emissions are separate from the community residents.

 The Mackenzie timber supply area (TSA) is British Columbia’s fourth largest, covering 6.41 million hectares in B.C.’s northeast, and is one of only two TSAs in the Omineca Region.
 It is administered from the Mackenzie Natural Resource District office.
 The Mackenzie TSA’s allowable annual cut is 4.5 million cubic metres as of November 14, 2014.
 The forests of Mackenzie are fairly homogeneous, with lodgepole pine, spruce, subalpine fir and several deciduous species comprising the majority of the TSA.
 Generally, a new allowable annual cut is set at least once every 10 years.

-There are several large operating industrial forest manufacturing facilities in Mackenzie including:
+There are several industrial forest manufacturing facilities operating in Mackenzie including: